baira8ms/logging/README.md

  3. Enable the options in the `logProperties.json` file according to the log options.
- 4. Add the logging emits where ever required in your project code (e.g. `loggerEvent.emit("INFO","INFO message")`).
+ 4. Add the logging emits where ever required in your project code (e.g. `log.info("INFO message")`).
  5. Run your node project and then see the magic log statements in the console and in the file as well (if that was configured).

 ## How to contribute